 C. Rib stitches.
 Ribbing refers to vertical stripes of alternating knits and purls on the same side (instead of working all the stitches knit or purl like in stockinette or garter, you will switch between knitting and purling on the same side in the same row) So ribs are made by alternating groups of knit and purl stitches of any number, but commonly you will work ribs of knit 1/purl 1, or knit 2/purl 2.
 The knit stitches (looks like a V) tend to push out toward the front of the garment while purl stitches (looks like a horizontal bar) tend to push backward.
 This creates a wavy, stretchy, ribbed fabric.

-9. How to hold your yarn and needles.
+More info on knit stitches. - How to hold your yarn and needles.
 In crochet, you hold the hook in your dominant hand and the yarn with your other hand.
 Makes sense - you're doing all the real work with just one hand.
 In knitting, both hands are a little more involved.
 There are two styles of knitting: 1.
 English (hold the working yarn in your RIGHT hand) and 2.
 Continental (hold the working yarn in your LEFT hand).
 The difference is pure personal preference.
 Here's the interesting part to me.
 Because you already crochet, and probably already hold the yarn in your left hand, most people will tell you that it will be easier to work continental and just keep holding that yarn in your left hand.
 I found the opposite to be true.
 You're not used to actually manipulating the yarn with your non-dominant hand like you will need to do with knitting.
 You will probably want to learn both eventually because there are benefits to both, but I suggest starting with the English (yarn in the right hand) style.
 I liked starting with this because each stitch felt like it's own separate, distinct process, so I could get used to making the stitches without a lot of finger waggling and stitch dropping.
 This way also helps you use the yarn's own tension to pull the stitches where they need to go.

-10. A note on how to use the needles.
+- A note on how to use the needles.
 Because I crocheted already, I found myself subconsciously trying to use the needle as a crochet hook, and it will probably happen to you, too.
 If you find yourself trying to coax your yarn with the tip of the needle, you're probably having this issue.
 The key to knitting is to poke the needle into and out of your loops and slide the needle back and forth to manipulate the yarn.

-11. Dropping stitches.
+- Dropping stitches.
 This is apparently like the boogey man of knitting or something.
 The crochet version, if there is one at all, would be accidentally pulling on your working yarn and ripping out the stitches you just made.
 It's a bit of a bigger deal in knitting, because you have all your loops open and on the needles.
 If you accidentally drop a stitch off of your needles, each loop below that loop in a vertical line can come unworked, all the way down to your cast on edge.
 Fixing dropped stitches is not a big deal.
 It's really not.
 It may be difficult at first to identify exactly what's going on, but you have an advantage as a crocheter, because... you fix knitting mistakes with a crochet hook!
 That's right!
 You're already set up and ready to go because you already crochet.
 (When I knit, I like to keep an appropriate size crochet hook nearby in case this happens.)
 There are already a lot of guides out there that show you step by step exactly how to pick up dropped stitches, so I will just outline the process: (step 1 is don't freak out because you'll make it worse.
 Gently set your knitting down on a flat surface and don't touch it until you identify exactly what's going on) basically you find where your stitch has stopped unraveling, stick your hook into the loop to keep it from ripping out more and chain just like in crochet, using the yarn in each row above to pull up a new loop to replicate what your knitting looked like.
 I would suggest (after you learn how to make stitches) that you do this on purpose so you can learn what it looks like and how to fix it.
 Make a little swatch of stockinette, work a few rows, then drop one stitch off your hook and tug on it a little and watch how the knitting unravels down each row.
 Then figure out how to fix it so it won't be a big deal later during a project.
 The more stitches that drop off, the harder it will be to fix, so do knit carefully!

-12. Learn how to 'read' your knitting.
+Lifelines: Something you should learn about right away is how to use a Lifeline.
+All this is, is yarn of a contrasting color that you weave into your knitting with a yarn needle to keep it from unraveling in case you drop a stitch.
+You may want to do this every few rows as you start out, or after you finish a particularly difficult row.
+It works just like your knitting needle does.
+There's something inside the loop, so it can't pull out. - Learn how to 'read' your knitting.
 You should also do this with your crochet.
 (And if you can't look at your crocheted work and figure out what you did, now is a great time to take a moment and learn - it will help you when you start to knit as well!)
 It will make you a better knitter/crocheter, help you fix your mistakes, and help you look at completed knitting/crocheting and identify how it was made.
 Also - you will be able to figure out exactly where you are in a pattern or row so you don't have to start over.
 Learning to read your work does take some time and experience, but keep in mind that it will come faster if you pay careful attention to what your stitches look like when you make them.
 Don't just concentrate on getting it done, watch how the stitches are getting formed and what they look like before and after they are worked.
 The main step to getting started is to be able to identify the difference between a knit stitch and a purl stitch.
 When you look at the work directly below your loop on the needle, you with either see a "V" shape (that's a knit) or a little horizontal bar (that's a purl).
 Be sure to work loosely enough so you can see the difference.
 Here is a great guide I love about how to read your knitting.

-13. Learn how to do Tunisian Crochet.
+- Learn how to do Tunisian Crochet.
 Tunisian crochet is a great transition from crochet to knitting because it's like a combination of both of them.
 There are special tunisian hooks you can buy, but you can also just use your current crochet hooks.
 You'll learn how to pull up stitches onto your hook all along the row and then work them so you can get used to having a bunch of loops on your knitting needles.
 My absolute favorite tunisian guides are from Mikey at the Crochet Crowd.

-14. How do you knit something that is longer than your needles?
+- How do you knit something that is longer than your needles?
 This was a big burning question I had when I first started knitting.
 In crochet, you can go as long as you want because you're completing each stitch as make it.
 Not so with knitting - all those loops need a place to live until you bind off.
 There are really two answers to this question.
 One is - make a bunch of pieces and then sew them together to get the length you want.
 The other - using very long cables on circular needles (and connect multiple cables with connectors) to get the length that you want.

 There are a million knitting 101 guides, so really just pick one and start going.
 (Just don't pay for one.
 Remember that any company that wants to sell you yarn will give you information and patterns for free.
 And there are a lot of yarn companies out there.
 For example, here's a complete free guide on how to knit from Lion Brand.)
 I would suggest learning how to cast on (any method) and then pull it off your needles and do it again until it feels natural.
 Then learn how to work the knit stitch and just knit all your loops back and forth until that feels natural too.
 Then learn to purl, then learn to use knit and purl to make patterns.
 Then learn to bind off (any method).